10 Steps to an Enjoyable Healthy Christmas

 4. Plan your Training Days: You don’t need to be in your usual training routine over Christmas but you can certainly be clever about maintaining your physique.
 There’s a few days between Christmas and New Year where there’s not much happening and people can actually get quite bored!
 I use those days to do some training and I recommend for my clients to do likewise.
 It doesn’t have to be really intense training but just enough to keep you ticking over.
 Usually people enjoy those training days after the relative lack of activity in the previous days.
 Energy levels will be good due to the calorie excesses of the previous days, you may as well put those calories to use!

 5. Christmas Food can be Healthy!
 Christmas dinner can actually consist of some really healthy foods.
 Turkey is one of the greatest sources of Protein.
 Look for lean white Turkey.
-Avoid the Brown meat as it is higher in calories and Saturated Fats.
-Also eat Turkey skinless.
-Brussel Sprouts are a great source of Nutrients in addition to Vitamin C and K. As always beware of portion size, this tends to be the biggest trap people fall into with Christmas dinner.
+The brown meat tends to be higher in calories and saturated fats.
+Brussel Sprouts are a great source of nutrients.
+As always beware of portion size, this tends to be the biggest trap people fall into with Christmas dinner.

 6. Use Christmas as Recovery Time for the body: If you’re training hard your body needs recovery time.
 I recommend a deload week for my clients every 6-7 weeks.
 This is a week of little or no training to let the body recover.
 You then come back fresh to your training and get more from it.
 Plan your training so that the end of your 6 week training block occurs at Christmas.
 If you’ve been working hard all the way through the lead up to Christmas you’ll have minimised a lot of the damage before it even happens.